hhuang5163/FashionMNIST-Analysis/README.md

-# FashionMNIST-Analysis
+# MNIST-Analysis
-K-fold cross-validation implemented from scratch to aid in analysis of the Fashion MNIST dataset
+K-fold cross-validation implemented from scratch to aid in analysis of the MNIST dataset